Contents

 This would also reduce the demand for the service and number of collections required, saving money on fuel, maintenance and vehicles, and would also reduce the negative carbon impact of the service.

-Why we're not considering a weekly food waste collection as an option at this time
+Why we're not introducing a weekly food waste collection at this time

-The first stage of this process will be to ensure that the new collection service options that we are considering now are compatible with the addition of food waste collection in the future.
+The first stage of this process was to ensure that the new collection service arrangements we are introducing are compatible with the addition of food waste collection in the future and we have recognised the environmental benefits of introducing separate food waste collections.

-For reassurance, at present, food waste collected in Westmorland and Furness as part of the general waste collection does already get re-processed and does not go to landfill.
+For reassurance, at present, food waste collected in Westmorland and Furness as part of the general waste collection already gets re-processed and does not go directly to landfill.

-All non-recyclable general waste collected in Westmorland and Furness is taken to a Mechanical Biological Treatment plant (MBT) in Barrow where it is processed to produce a fuel which is then used in cement kilns and energy from waste plants to produce electricity.
+All non-recyclable general waste collected in Westmorland and Furness is taken to a Mechanical Biological Treatment plant (MBT) in Barrow, where it is processed to produce a fuel which is then used in cement kilns and energy from waste plants to produce electricity, diverting almost 100% of waste from landfill.

 At the MBT, the waste is shredded and placed in an aerobic fermentation area.
 Air is drawn through to help aid the biological breakdown of the waste.
 After 12 to 15 days in the area, the waste is processed into refuse derived fuel which is then used in cement kilns and to produce electricity in energy-from-waste plants.